-This is the fifth album from Coffins, a death metal band from Japan.
+This is the third album from Algebra, a thrash metal band from Switzerland.

-Monolord are a doom metal band from Sweden and this is their fourth album.
+Godeater are a death metal band from the UK and this is their debut album.

 This is a raging, angry slab of ferocious modern death metal.
 It blends modern technicality with significant atmosphere and a melodic sensibility that results in brutally effective songs that stick in the mind like barbed thorns.
 Continue reading “Godeater – All Flesh Is Grass (Review)”

 This is the third album from Greek death metallers Murder Made God.